Skip to content

 The VTB is almost always subordinated to the bank loan — meaning the bank gets paid back first.

 That’s the norm.
 But the seller has to understand what it means in practice: if the business runs into financial trouble, the lender comes ahead of the seller in line for repayment.
+Even with collateral, the seller may therefore sit behind the bank in the repayment order.

 When to refuse or push back